 - Morse code is no longer a requirement to obtain an amateur radio license.

 - In emergency situations, amateur radio operators often provide communications when common communication systems fail, such as during and shortly after natural disasters when communication is critical.
 This was the case with Hurricane Katrina in 2005.
 Also, I spoke with amateur radio operators in Christchurch, New Zealand, and their VHF radio system worked, even though many places were without electricity and common communication methods were unavailable or too overloaded to use for three days following their tragic earthquake on February 22, 2011.

 - Regarding seeking employment in a company which specializes in electromagnetics, transmission lines, antennas, or even other systems, having an amateur radio license may be an asset.

-- A burden associated with having a license is that your home address might be public knowledge until you notify Innovation Science and Economic Development Canada.
+- A burden associated with having a license is that you must notify Innovation Science and Economic Development Canada if you move.
+The first time you obtain a licence, your home address might be public knowledge until you notify Innovation Science and Economic Development Canada.
 With Innovation, Science and Economic Development Canada's new online examination process, accredited examiners enter the new amateur radio operator's information directly in the database of radio amateurs at Industry Canada; when the new amateur radio operator claims an available call sign, the new amateur radio operator may select that the address is private.